 As a member of the Hispanic community, Jennifer is committed to Diversity, Equity, and Inclusion issues affecting access to genetic counseling services as well as access to training in the profession.
 Her thesis “An Assessment of Understanding in Hispanic Genetic Counseling Patients” was published in the Journal of Genetic Counseling, and her volunteer efforts include co-chairing the NSGC Diversity SIG, sitting on the ACGC Diversity Task Force, teaching a folic acid class in Spanish for the March of Dimes, and speaking at the Hispanic Youth Symposium.
 She has earned the BUILD certificate to be a campus leader supporting diversity and inclusion efforts.
 Jennifer also serves as a dialogue facilitator to foster productive conversations around race, ethnicity, gender, and class as well as an Equity Advocate for recruiting and retention on campus.
 She is a member of the Minority Genetics Professionals Network and the Idaho Hispanic Chamber of Commerce.

 Jennifer has received the nationally recognized Innovator Award from the Association of Community Cancer Centers and received the St. Luke’s President’s Award in 2014.
 She was also the Outstanding Alumni Awardee for the UT-Houston program in 2019 and selected for the MSTI50 Impact Recognition by St. Luke’s in 2020.
 She received the Boise State School of Allied Health Sciences Vision and Leadership Award in 2021.

-She is actively involved with NSGC and ABGC serving as a leader and member of both organizations on many committees.
+She is actively involved with NSGC, AGCPD, and ABGC serving as a leader and member in various capacities.
 She is currently on the board of directors for the Accreditation Council for Genetic Counseling (ACGC) and serves on the Executive Committee as an officer in the treasurer position.
-Jennifer has also been an author and peer-reviewer for several articles for the Journal of Genetic Counseling and is the co-founder of the Prospective Genetic Counseling Guidance Program, aimed at reaching out to prospective Genetic Counselor who do not have access to local shadowing opportunities.
+Jennifer has also been an author and peer-reviewer for several articles for the Journal of Genetic Counseling and is the co-founder and consultant of the Prospective Genetic Counseling Guidance Program, aimed at reaching out to prospective genetic counselors who do not have access to local shadowing opportunities.

 - GENCOUN 521 Clinical Genetics